US Expat Taxes for Americans Living in Nicaragua – What You Need to Know

-Living in Nicaragua is an incredible experience for a number of reasons, including the low cost of living, the friendly people, the relaxed culture, the colonial architecture and the beaches and landscapes.
+Living in Nicaragua is an incredible experience for a number of reasons, including the quality of life, the friendly locals, the relaxed culture, and the beaches and landscapes.
 As an American expatriate living in Nicaragua though, what exactly do you need to know regarding filing US expat (and Nicaraguan) taxes?

 The good news is if you are paying income tax in Nicaragua, there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.

 US taxes – what you need to know

 If you earn over US$10,000 (or just $400 of self-employment income), wherever the income originates in the world you have to file IRS form 1040.
 While any US taxes due are still due by April 15th, expats get an automatic filing extension until June 15th, which can be extended further on request until October 15th.

 If you have overseas assets worth over US$200,000 per person, excluding your home if it is owned in your own name, you also have to file form 8938 to declare them.

 If you had a total of at least US$10,000 in one or more foreign bank and/or investment accounts at any time during the tax year, you also have to file FinCEN form 114, otherwise known as a Foreign Bank Account Report or FBAR.

 “Personal business-related expenses are deductible if properly documented and accounted for and if accepted by the fiscal authorities as proportional to income originated by the business activities.
 25% of education, health, and professional services are deductible.”